nodejs/node/README.md

 To verify a SHASUM256.txt.asc, you will first need to import all of the GPG keys of individuals authorized to create releases.
-They are listed at the bottom of this README.
+They are listed at the bottom of this README under [Release Team](#release-team).
 Use a command such as this to import the keys:

 ```
 $ gpg --keyserver pool.sks-keyservers.net \
   --recv-keys DD8F2338BAE7501E3DD5AC78C273792F7D83545D
 ```

-_(Include each of the key fingerprints at the end of this command.)_
+_(See the bottom of this README for a full script to import active release keys)_

 You can then use `gpg --verify SHASUMS256.txt.asc` to verify that the file has been signed by an authorized member of the Node.js team.